SeonghwanSeo/RxnFlow/README.md

 RxnFlow are a synthesis-oriented generative framework that aims to discover diverse drug candidates through GFlowNet objective and a large action space.

-- RxnFlow can operate on large synthetic action spaces comprising 1M building blocks and 100 reaction templates without compute overhead
+- RxnFlow can operate on massive synthetic action spaces comprising **1M building blocks and 100 reaction templates without compute overhead**
 - RxnFlow can explore broader chemical space within less reaction steps, resulting in higher diversity, higher potency, and lower synthetic complexity of generated molecules.
 - RxnFlow can generate molecules with expanded or modified building block libaries without retraining.